Advertisement

 Action

-Pharmacotherapeutic group: Other alimentary tract and metabolism products, enzymes.
+Pharmacotherapeutic group: Alimentary tract and metabolism products - enzymes.
 ATC code: A16AB22.

 Pharmacology: Pharmacodynamics: Mechanism of action: Avalglucosidase alfa is a recombinant human acid α-glucosidase (rhGAA) that provides an exogenous source of GAA.
 Avalglucosidase alfa is a modification of alglucosidase alfa in which approximately 7 hexamannose structures each containing 2 terminal mannose-6-phosphate (bis-M6P) moieties are conjugated to oxidized sialic acid residues on alglucosidase alfa.
 Avalglucosidase alfa has a 15-fold increase in mannose-6-phosphate (M6P) moieties compared with alglucosidase alfa.
 Binding to M6P receptors on the cell surface has been shown to occur via carbohydrate groups on the GAA molecule, after which it is internalised and transported into lysosomes, where it undergoes proteolytic cleavage that results in increased enzymatic activity to degrade glycogen.